 If you’re still floating, stay in close contact with your lender, and keep an eye on markets.
 I recommend:

-Mortgage interest rates depend on a great deal on the expectations of investors.
+Mortgage interest rates depend a great deal on the expectations of investors.
 Good economic news tends to be bad for interest rates because an active economy raises concerns about inflation.
 Inflation causes fixed-income investments like bonds to lose value, and that causes their yields (another way of saying interest rates) to increase.

-For example, suppose that two years ago, you bought a $1,000 bond paying five percent interest ($50) each year.
-(This is called its “coupon rate.”)
+For example, suppose that two years ago, you bought a $1,000 bond paying 5 percent interest ($50) each year.
+(This is called its “coupon rate” or “par rate” because you paid $1,000 for a $1,000 bond, and because its interest rate equals the rate stated on the bond — in this case, 5 percent).

 That’s a pretty good rate today, so lots of investors want to buy it from you.
-You sell your $1,000 bond for $1,200.
+You can sell your $1,000 bond for $1,200.
 The buyer gets the same $50 a year in interest that you were getting.
-However, because he paid more for the bond, his interest rate is now five percent.
+It’s still 5 percent of the $1,000 coupon.
+However, because he paid more for the bond, his return is lower.

 The buyer gets an interest rate, or yield, of only 4.2 percent.
 And that’s why, when demand for bonds increases and bond prices go up, interest rates go down.

 When rates rise